 So generally speaking, if you open a claim, you have the ability to close it.
 However, you will want to do your homework BEFORE you turn in the claim, as opening and closing it does NOT usually erase it from existence.
 This could cause problems with your current insurance company, and even more likely with a possible new company.
 As always, check with your agent/company for specifics.

 Wish you had an agent that offered this kind of advice when you have a claim?
 Someone who wants you to make the best decision based on your situation?
 We work hard to educate our customers at claim time so they do what's right for them now and in the future.
-If you're in Ohio, Give us a call or request your quote.
+If you're in Ohio, call us or request your quote.
 We’d love to help!